TEQs in summary

 David Fleming (1940-2010), Inventor of TEQs

-1. TEQs (Tradable Energy Quotas) is an electronic system for rationing energy use, designed to be implemented at the national scale.
+1. TEQs (Tradable Energy Quotas) is an electronic system for fairly reducing consumption of carbon-intensive energy, at the national scale.

-2. There are two main reasons why such a scheme may be desirable:
+2. There are two main reasons why this may be desirable:

-Energy supply: to maintain a fair distribution of fuel and electricity during shortages.
+b) maintaining a fair distribution of fuel and electricity during challenging times.

 3. TEQs (pronounced “tex”) are measured in units.